Mid-Push/Moving-Semantic-Transfer-Network/README.md

 <li> Data Preprocessing </li>
 <ol type="a">
 <li> Scale image to 256x256. </li>
 <li >When training, source and target images would be "Random Cropping".
-When testing, target images would be "Center Cropping"</li>.
-(Caffe only uses crop command but the inner implemenattion actually random crop when training while center crop when testing. )
+When testing, target images would be "Center Cropping" (Caffe only uses crop command but the inner implemenattion actually random crop when training while center crop when testing). </li>
 </ol>

 <li> Hyperparameter </li>